 David Allen Marble and Tile Co. bought the site in the 1940s and remained the tenant until 2003, when the company moved to its new headquarters in Southeast Raleigh.
-Empire Properties purchased the building in 2004 and plans to redevelop the site into a mixed-use center for restaurants and offices.
+Empire Properties bought the building in 2004.
+The building is currently leased by Builders of Hope, a nonprofit group working to increase the availability of high-quality, safe, affordable housing for working families.

 Property